S3 method for fHMM_controls

 fit

-, setting the number of randomly initialized optimization runs from which the best one is selected as the final model.origin
+, setting the number of randomly initialized optimization runs of the model likelihood from which the best one is selected as the final model.By default,

 the optimization is initialized at the true parameter values.
-Only for simulated data.
-Iforigin = TRUE
+This setsrun = 1

 andaccept = 1:5